Expensify/App/docs/API.md

 ## READ Responses
 This is a response that returns data from the database that didn't exist before.

-A READ response is very specific to the client making the request, so it's data is returned with the **HTTPS Response**.
+A READ response is very specific to the client making the request, so its data is returned with the **HTTPS Response**.
 This prevents a lot of unnecessary data from being sent to other clients that will never use it.

 In PHP, the response is added like this:
 ```php